Cidaas/cidaas-sdk-ios-v2/Example/Readme/Passwordless.md

 #### Login via Pattern Recognition

-Once you have configured Pattern Recognition, you can also login with Pattern Recognition via Passwordless authentication.
+Once you have configured Pattern Recognition, you can also login with Pattern Recognition for Passwordless authentication.
 To login, call **loginWithPatternRecognition()**.

 ```swift
 let passwordlessEntity = PasswordlessEntity()